#BossipBeTrippin’ Takes An ATV Twist For Polaris’ International Female Ride Day, Adrenaline-Pumping Entertainment Ensues

 Nestled in the heart of southwestern Virginia, Trailhead Adventures’ resort was locked and loaded with absolutely everything would need for a day of outdoor adventure.
 We noticed Trailhead’s campgrounds and accommodations that included cabins, cottages, and RV/tent sites that perfectly placed us in proximity of two premiere trail systems, the Hatfield-McCoy Trail System and the Spearhead Trails System.

-Before the ITFR adventure kicked off and after a mini high-fashion photo shoot, we were introduced to Polaris’ Razr that was easy to maneuver and made us feel super safe.
-The Razr won’t take off if you’re not strapped in and it features terrain tackling tires stacked high and ready for action.
+Before the ITFR adventure kicked off and after a mini high-fashion photo shoot, we were introduced to Polaris’ RZR that was easy to maneuver and made us feel super safe.
+The RZR won’t take off if you’re not strapped in and it features terrain tackling tires stacked high and ready for action.

 The powersport vehicle was a top-of-the-line badass mobile that included GPS navigation, a Rockford Fosgate audio system, and Bluetooth capability that provided the perfect soundtrack for the mountain maneuvering fun.